SamaAlt/ZarkNews/Prep-Files/feature_list.md

     * Admins and editors can delete filters when necessary.
     * Filter update log for tracking changes to filtering criteria.

-## Subscription
-* Create: Readers can subscribe to newsletters.
-* Read: Subscribers can view newsletters.
-* Update: Subscribers can manage subscription settings.
-* Delete: Subscribers can unsubscribe from newsletters.

 ## Analytics Diagram
 * Create: Editors can create visual analytics diagrams for socio-economic data (e.g., poverty rates, health statistics, etc).
 * Read: Readers can view visual analytics diagrams.